BitModern/test-quality-doc/docs/Overview.md

 ## Milestones

-Your Milestones are listed in the top pane, and the graph shows you the results from your Test Runs in that milestone.
+Your Milestones are how you track progress of an event that is planned by you.
+It could be a , and the graph shows you the results from your Test Runs in that milestone.
 The view is dependent on the date range that you select in the top right of the graph.

 The graph is colour coded, so you can see what number of tests passed and what failed etc.